 Learn more about this topic

-What is DSM doing to ensure recycling is facilitated correctly and directly?
-How can recycling be done in a commercially attractive way?
-How is DSM leveraging current and emerging technologies to increase use of recycled and bio-based materials solutions?
+Watch the Tech Talk: Moving Towards a Sustainable Future in Materials and find out how DSM is ensuring that recycling is facilitated correctly and directly.
+Also learn how recycling can be done in a commercially attractive way, and how to leverage current and emerging technologies to increase the use of recycled and bio-based materials solutions.

 Two-wheeler technical know-how: DSM’s materials provide strength & durability that electric scooters need